Comic Browser:

 Synopsis

-Amazing Spider-Man #2 Synopsis by Anthony Silvestro
+The Amazing Spider-Man #2 synopsis by Anthony Silvestro

-Image from Amazing Spider-Man #2
+Image from The Amazing Spider-Man #2

 This story opens with the revelation that a new danger has been troubling New York, just as said danger, The Vulture, swoops down and steals a briefcase full of bonds from a pedestrian.
 Over at “Jameson Publishing” the head of Now Magazine J. Jonah Jameson demands pictures of the Vulture that none of his photographers have been able to get.
 Meanwhile, Peter Parker hears some of his classmates talking about Vulture and how pictures of him would be worth tons of money.
 This inspires Peter to take photos of the Vulture himself as Spider-Man, and Aunt May gives Peter an old camera his Uncle Ben used to own.